 Tsodilo was granted a prospecting license (PL369/2014) over the BK16 kimberlite pipe through its 100% owned Botswana subsidiary, Bosoto Pty (Ltd) effective October 1, 2014.
 The diamondiferous BK16 kimberlite pipe is located within the Orapa Kimberlite Field ("OKF") in Botswana and covered by 25 meters of Kalahari Group sediments.
 BK16 is located 37 km east-southeast of the Orapa Diamond Mine AK01, 25 km southeast of the Damshtaa Diamond Mine, and 13 km north-northeast of the Letlhakane Diamond Mine, all operated by Debswana and 28 km east-northeast from Lucara Diamond Corporation's Karowe mine (F/K/A AK6).
-Tsodilo has a 100% interest in Bosoto
+Tsodilo has a 100% interest in Bosoto.
+The Company submitted a two year renewal application in the second quarter and the license was renewed on October 20, 2017 to be effective October 1, 2017.

-The Company estimates that it would take approximately \$23.19M (BWP 237,885,000) in expenditures, goods and services over a three year period to sufficiently evaluate the BK16 kimberlite's economic potential and if warranted the preparation of a compliant NI 43-101 Bankable Feasibility Study (BFS).
+The Company estimated that it would take approximately BWP 40,000,000 (\$3,915,660 USD) in expenditures, goods and services over the two year renewal period to continue the evaluation of the BK16 kimberlite's economic potential and if warranted the preparation of a compliant NI 43-101 Bankable Feasibility Study (BFS).
 This estimate is based on the agreed work plan with the MMEWR.
 At any point the work plan may be amended and a new work plan agreed to with the MMEWR.
+The first two year renewal expires September 30, 2019.